RNA-FRETools/fretraj/docs/getting_started/installation.md

 ---
 PyMOL's plugin manager on Windows.
 ```
 - Start *FRETraj* from the Plugin menu.
-Upon first launch, *FRETraj* will prompt you to select a user directory where to store the calculated ACVs and parameter files.
+Upon first launch, *FRETraj* will prompt you to select a user directory where to store the calculated ACVs and parameter files (e.g. `<path-to-your-project>/fretraj`).

 ```{tip}
 Within *FRETraj* you can load a **demo project** by going to `Help` &rarr; `Load Example`.
 You may also want to have a look at this [step-by-step tutorial](acv_calculation).